Mattias Pilroth

 Sequenced OT Resilience: A Framework for Consequence-Derived Investment

 The methodology.
-The investment model the Coverage Trap argument requires.
-Sequenced by operational consequence and system dependency.
 Controls derived from specific pathways.
 Exposure owned at the level of operational consequence.
-A completion state defined within assessed scope.
+A completion state defined within assessed scope: when the highest-consequence exposures are governed, the remaining work is explicitly below them in the consequence order and the position is defensible.

 SOR Framework: Practitioner Reference and Illustrative Assessment